 In the lower state and federal courts, Gupta Wessler continues to rack up major appellate victories—on arbitration, antitrust, consumers’ and workers’ rights, class actions, civil rights, preemption, products liability, punitive damages, standing, the First Amendment, and a range of other issues.

-In recent years, the firm has handled an increasing number of very high-stakes cases in state courts, including the defense of several nine-figure and eight-figure jury verdicts.
+In recent years, the firm has handled an increasing number of very high-stakes cases, including the defense of several nine-figure and eight-figure jury verdicts.

 ____________________________________